To make money, you have to sell something! There is no other way to do it.

 3. Sporting equipment

 Remember the golf set you spent a fortune on but never really got the time to practice your swing?
 Well, it could be better placed on the marketplace rather than your garage.

-Used sport equipment is easy to get listed on online marketplace such as Amazon.com or you could bring it down to your local Play It Again Sports, a sporting goods consignment chain.
+Used sports equipment is easy to list on online marketplaces such as Amazon.com or you could bring it down to your local Play It Again Sports, a sporting goods consignment chain.

-Designer stuff can continue to command huge buck if that particular brand or model you have hits the fashion scene again.
+Designer stuff can command huge bucks if that particular brand or model you have hits the fashion scene again.

 Never throw away your old designer handbags, instead, advertise them on eBay and Craigslist.

 Amazingly, I still see used Kate Spade and Coach purses sell for over $100, and Louis Vuittons for about $500.